 Treatment access through pharmacist administered care

 We now offer mental health injections to the Boise area.
-Physicians and psychiatrists can contact the pharmacy to coordinate prescription delivery for patients via our website or phone number.
-The patient will be provided appointment information and receive treatment in a safe, sanitary environment.
+Physicians and psychiatrists can contact the pharmacy to coordinate prescription delivery for residents via our website or phone number.
+The resident will be provided appointment information and receive treatment in a safe, sanitary environment.

 - HealthLandscape. vCoronavirus Pandemic-Related Potential Family Medicine Office Closures and Economic Impact. https://healthlandscape.org/covid19/.
 Accessed November 25, 2020.